mildred/fpmbot/README.md

 A repository configuration looks like:

     ---
+    target: <fpm target, optional, "deb", "rpm", ...>
     packages:
       package_name: <fpmbuild package description>

+The target specified on the command line overrides the target specified on the reposuitory file.

 The fpmbuild package description is extended with the following keys: